 Challenge: Assist the Harlingen Main Street program and the city with resolving code conflicts and creating targeted incentives for the conversion of second floor residential.
 Property owners cite inconsistent application of building code requirements for fire suppression.
 City policy calls for more downtown residential.

-Feasibility Study for the Historic Nueces County Courthouse, Corpus Christi, TX
+Feasibility Studies for the Historic Nueces County Courthouse, Corpus Christi

 THC Programs: Texas Main Street, Certified Local Government, Texas Historic Courthouse Preservation Grant Recipient, County Historical Commission